Unposted Publication Project Graphics

 These are .pdf documents.
 As is standard on this site they are posted in both uncompressed form for online viewing, and compressed form for download.
 Both versions are only available in screen resolution, since a full resolution version of the actual project was never made available.

 Indeed, were I ever to be given the author’s permission to post these projects, I would take these graphics-only versions down.
-But, like I say, I doubt that is going to happen.
+But, like I say, I doubt that is ever going to happen.

 The Travelog Trilogy, vol I: Roman Holiday by “Anna”

-This project was the very first project for which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on the site.
-That layout was originally developed for this volume of this trilogy, which was written in 2002–’03, and produced over the autumn and early winter of 2003.
+This project was the very first project for which I used the “virtual book” layout with the faux 2-page spreads which is now standard for the Publications posted on this site.
+That layout was originally developed for the first volume of this trilogy, which was written in 2002–’03, and produced over the autumn and early winter of 2003.

 I was going for a “contemporary” look, with fairly straightforward illustrations.
-As stated above, all of the art was modified from commercial clip art, apart from the cover photo of the Trevvi fountain, which had been shot by a friend of mine some years earlier.
+As stated above, all of the art was modified from commercial clip art, apart from the cover photo of the Trevvi fountain, which had been shot in Rome by a friend of mine some years earlier.

 The Travelogue Trilogy, vol II: Jewel of the Nile

 This volume was produced over the summer-winter of 2004.
 It took a while to complete it.

 The layout here heavily utilizes the work of the incomparable Marwan Aridi of Aridi Computer Graphics, in addition to my usual sources.

 The layout turned out to abhor white space, so there were any number of extra decorations dropped in to plug the gaps.